Icinga/icinga2/doc/02-getting-started.md

 Note: For Alpine you don't need to explicitly add the `monitoring-plugins` package since it is a dependency of `icinga2` and is pulled automatically.

-Depending on which directory your plugins are installed into you may need to update the global `PluginDir` constant in your [Icinga 2 configuration](04-configuring-icinga-2.md#constants-conf).
+Depending on which directory your plugins are installed into you may need to update and extend the default `PluginPath` constant in your [Icinga 2 configuration](04-configuring-icinga-2.md#constants-conf).
+This constant is used by Icinga to find the plugin script that actually executed.

-This constant is used by the check command definitions contained in the Icinga Template Library to determine where to find the plugin binaries.
+In earlier versions of Icinga (< 2.9) there were also constants like `*PluginDir` that were directly used for `CheckCommand`, to specify the default plugin path of the operating system.

 > **Note**
 >
-> Please refer to the [service monitoring](05-service-monitoring.md#service-monitoring-plugins) chapter for details about how to integrate
+> Please refer to the [service monitoring](05-service-monitoring.md#service-monitoring-plugins) chapter for details
-> additional check plugins into your Icinga 2 setup.
+> about how to integrate additional check plugins into your Icinga 2 setup.

 ## Running Icinga 2 <a id="running-icinga2"></a>